jerrytigerxu/AVT-VC-DBMS/DBMS/Beta/README.md

   - "Replace" all of the old HTML tables with the corresponding Airtable tables (1/9-10, 13-17)
     - **Pages to create:**
       - Finished: ~~aspheric lenses,~~ ~~bandpass filters,~~ ~~IR lenses,~~ ~~UV Bandpass Filters,~~ ~~Germanium Windows,~~ ~~Sapphire Windows,~~ ~~Germanium Aspheric Lenses,~~ ~~SC Wafers,~~ ~~Narrow Bandpass Filters~~, ~~F-Theta Lenses~~,
-      - WIP (address data issue): Fisheye Lenses, Telecentric Lenses
+      - ~~WIP (address data issue): Fisheye Lenses, Telecentric Lenses~~
-      - To Do: FFL Lenses, Zoom Lenses, OAP Mirrors, Microscope Objectives (main), Microscope Objectives (YX), Beam Expanders (create both tables properly)
+      - To Do: FFL Lenses, Zoom Lenses, OAP Mirrors, Microscope Objectives (main), Microscope Objectives (YX), Beam Expanders (create both tables properly), Fisheye Lenses, Telecentric Lenses
     - New procedure: take the older stock product pages and make them private (and change the titles to include "backup") -> these pages would then serve as backup pages in case something goes wrong with the Airtable connection | then just clone the older stock pages (initially label them as "New") and replace the HTML tables with the Airtable shortcode